MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 # Quickstart: Deploy an Azure Developer CLI template

-In this quickstart, you'll learn how to provision and deploy app resources to Azure using an [Azure Developer CLI (`azd`) templates](/azure/developer/azure-developer-cli/azd-templates) using only a few `azd` commands.  `azd` templates are standard code repositories that include your application source code, as well as `azd` configuration and infrastructure files to provision Azure resources.
+In this quickstart, you'll learn how to provision and deploy app resources to Azure using an [Azure Developer CLI (`azd`) template](/azure/developer/azure-developer-cli/azd-templates) and only a few `azd` commands.  `azd` templates are standard code repositories that include your application source code, as well as `azd` configuration and infrastructure files to provision Azure resources.
 Visit the [What are Azure Developer CLI templates?](/azure/developer/azure-developer-cli/azd-templates) page to learn more about `azd` templates and how they can accelerate your Azure provisioning and deployment process.

 ## Select and deploy the template

-For the steps ahead, use the following template to provision and deploy an app on Azure:
+For the steps ahead, you'll use the following template to provision and deploy an app on Azure:

 ::: zone pivot="programming-language-nodejs"
 [React Web App with Node.js API and MongoDB on Azure](https://github.com/azure-samples/todo-nodejs-mongo)